Wednesday, December 8th, 2021

 Thursday, July 28th, 2016

-These three frozen treats are super-easy to make, and they’ve received two paws up from our own dog, and the furry taste testers so far.
-I thought this was a good time to put them in a newsletter, so you could always access them easily.
+These frozen treats are super-easy to make.
+They’ve received two paws up from our own dog, and the furry taste testers so far.
 Keep in mind that while they’re fun to make and cute to look at, they actually serve a really good purpose from a nutritional standpoint.
-Each one provides a bonus for your dog’s health.
+This is an anti inflammatory treat that’s brimming with antioxidants.

 Read more Anti Aging Treats for Dogs